Renegade13Code/Java_REST_API/README.md

 # Java_REST_API
-A simple REST API developed using spring boot.
+A simple REST API developed using spring boot, JPA/Hibernate and PostGreSql.